stakeordie/griptape-tutorials/react/hello-mint/README.md

-# Interacting with a SNIP-20 contract
+# Interacting with a SNIP-721

-This example shows how to interact with a SNIP-20 contract by performing a transaction entering the recipient and the amount to send.
+This example shows how to interact with a SNIP-721 contract by minting, getting a viewing key and getting tokens.

 ## Run it locally